 2. Home office expenses.
 You may qualify for a home office deduction if you have a true designated space in your dwelling that is used exclusively as your principal place of business.
 If it’s your dream to work from home but you don’t have a home office, you might want to consider reinvesting funds from your next tax refund to set up a home office space.
 Paying this expense now could save you money in the long run, and could make you eligible for a home-based business deduction in the future.
 (Learn more about this deduction below, in the FAQs.)

 3. Business use of a vehicle.
 There are two ways to claim vehicle expenses: the actual expense method and the standard mileage rate method.
-For 2023, the standard business mileage rate is 65.5 cents per mile.
+For 2024, the standard business mileage rate is 67 cents per mile and rises to 70 cents per mile in 2025.
 If you use your vehicle for business purposes at all, record every trip you take by logging the date, miles traveled and business purpose.
 In addition you may be able to deduct actual expenses for parking and tolls as long as they are not classified as commuting expenses.
 Keep good records of those too.

 4. Phone and internet expenses.
 You may be able to deduct some or all of the cost of your cell phone bill depending on whether you use it exclusively for business.
 And you may be able to depreciate the cost of your cell phone.
 Same goes for your internet service.
 Plus you may be able to deduct internet-related expenses like web hosting for your business website or your business email account.